marcheimz/WriteBackReminder/README.md

 - `GOOGLE_CLIENT_ID` / `GOOGLE_CLIENT_SECRET` — if set, Google Sign-In uses these directly.
 - `GOOGLE_CREDENTIALS_PATH` — path to a JSON file with `{ "client_id": ..., "client_secret": ... }` (used when the above vars are not set; defaults to `secrets/google_oauth.json`).

+Optional S3/Tigris storage (multi-region friendly)

+- `USE_S3` — set to `true` to enable S3-backed storage with local read-through caching and write-back sync.
+- `BUCKET_NAME` — S3/Tigris bucket name (Fly sets this for Tigris).
+- `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` — access keys (Fly sets for Tigris).
+- `AWS_ENDPOINT_URL_S3` — endpoint URL (Fly sets for Tigris).
+- `AWS_REGION` — region or `auto` for Tigris.
+- `S3_PREFIX` — optional prefix within the bucket (default: `writebackreminder`).

+Behavior when `USE_S3=true`:
+- On first access to a user, the app will try to download that user's conversation JSON from S3 into the local volume (read‑through cache).
+- On every write, it persists locally and uploads the updated conversation history back to S3 (write‑back).
+AI recommendations stay local-only.
+- Local volume still provides fast reads and survives restarts; S3 enables multi‑region serving and centralized storage.

 Google OAuth redirect URI

 - Local: `http://127.0.0.1:8000/auth/google`